gircore/gir.core/README.md

 If you want to clean your debug build just run

     $ dotnet run -- debug clean

+To use the newly build libraries in your project just add a reference to the csproj file of the project you want to use, e.g:

+    $ dotnet add reference [RepoPath]/Libs/Gtk/Core/Gtk.Core.csproj

 ## How to help
 Anyone who wants to help is very welcome.
 Just create a pull request for new code or create an issue to get in contact.